-Ethiopia is the oldest independent country on the African continent—and it is also the second most greatly populated.
+Ethiopia is the oldest independent country on the African continent — and it is also the second most populated.
 Considered by many to have one of the most stable governments within Africa, Ethiopia has still been struck by devastation via both famine and war.
-There has now been rapid economic growth in Ethiopia, over the past decade, but nearly 25% of its citizens live on less than one dollar per day.
-Poor water access, plus infectious diseases, are leading factors contributing to high probability of infant and childhood mortality.
+There has now been rapid economic growth in Ethiopia over the past decade, but nearly 25% of its citizens live on less than one dollar per day.
+Poor water access and infectious diseases are leading factors contributing to high infant and childhood mortality rates.

 Ethiopia is the second most populated country in Africa

 Every government school in Addis Ababa and Bahir Dar

 Ethiopia is the 12th largest country in the world by population and the 2nd largest in Africa.
 Despite significant water scarcity, the capital city of Addis Ababa is growing at 4-5% per year.
 The vast majority of residents face water shortages, rolling blackouts, and strained services.
 In our initial baseline survey, water at only 19% of schools tested positive for total coliform, yet only 6% of schools had consistent access to water throughout the week.
 Access to soap, handwashing facilities, and adequate toilets was extremely limited.

 Splash partnered with the Addis Ababa municipal government, which committed $8 million to the Project in Ethiopian Birr terms.
 In 2021, following the decision to responsibly exit Kolkata, Splash accelerated its plans to expand to a second city in Ethiopia.
 We selected Bahir Dar based on its relatively large population, high need, and commitment to invest $3.1M in the project.

 With almost 10 percent of Africa’s population, Ethiopia’s successes in health and development will have a significant impact on the future of the continent.
 Ethiopia also has the second-largest youth population in Africa with 58 million people under age 18.